jamesdhope/hugo_blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an experienced technical solutions architect in the IBM Technology, Client Engineering Team.
+I'm an experienced technical architect and engineer in the IBM Technology, Client Engineering Team.
 I lead multidisciplinary engineering teams in the design and build of next generation data & AI, automation, integration and hybrid cloud technologies.
 I graduated with First Class honours in Computer Science and hold a Masters degree from Cambridge University.
-I am an IBM Certified Architect, GCP Professional Cloud Architect, GCP Professional Machine Learning Engineer and certified in Data Science and Machine Learning (HarvardX).
+I am an IBM Certified Architect, IBM Certified AI Engineer, GCP Professional Cloud Architect, GCP Professional Machine Learning Engineer and I am certified in Data Science and Machine Learning (HarvardX).
 I have been a member of the University of London Data Science MSc academic tutor team teaching AI and Machine Learning.
 I am a member of The Open Group Ecosystems Architecture Working Group focused on developing architectural professional practice for AI.
-I post here about architectural patterns for AI systems and projects I am allowed to talk about.
+I post here mostly about architectural patterns and engineering for AI systems projects I am allowed to talk about.
 Connect with me on linkedin [Linkedin](https://www.linkedin.com/in/jamesdometthope/)
 {style="text-align: justify;"}